-The NL121 is the easiest and lowest-cost way to add an Ethernet interface connection to a CR1000 or CR3000.
+The NL121 is the easiest and lowest-cost way to add an Ethernet interface connection to your CR1000 or CR3000.
 This small device, about the size of a deck of cards, simply plugs onto the datalogger’s peripheral port.
-Through the NL121, the Internet capabilities of the datalogger can be accessed, such as PakBus, Modbus, and DNP3 over TCP, as well as Web, email, file transfer, and cloud-based application clients.
-Using any standard IP network─within an office or across the Internet─data can be collected from the datalogger, and the datalogger can be controlled.
+Through the NL121, you can access the Internet capabilities of your datalogger, such as PakBus, Modbus, and DNP3 over TCP, as well as web, email, file transfer, and cloud-based application clients.
+You can collect from and control your datalogger over any standard IP network—within your office or across the Internet.

 |Datalogger Interface||40-pin peripheral port on CR1000 or CR3000|

 |Ethernet||10/100 Mbps, auto-detect 10BaseT/100Base-TX, full/half duplex, IEEE 802.3, auto MDI/MDI-X|